-Get lemongrass which is firm, tight and not wrinkly.
-It should also not have any bruises especially at the bottom-most part of the plant.
+Choose lemongrass which is firm, tight and not wrinkly.
+It should not have any bruises especially at the bottom-most part of the plant.
 The outer layers of the lemongrass that are kept for a long period of time are dry and browned.

-Lemongrass kept in an air-tight container, ziplock bag or wrapped in plastic can be stored in the refrigerator up to 2 weeks.
-Although still edible, the outer layers of lemongrass may begin to brown or dry.
+Lemongrass kept in an air-tight container, ziplock bag or wrapped in plastic can be stored in the refrigerator for up to 2 weeks.
+Although still edible, the outer layers of the lemongrass may dry up and begin to turn brown.
 Freezing lemongrass for longer storage for up to 6 months is also possible.
 Slice the bottom-most part of lemongrass and let it air dry on a kitchen towel.
 It is best to store the sliced lemongrass flat in a plastic for easier usage.
 Instead of slicing, one can also freeze pureed lemongrass.
 Note that there may be minor changes to the aroma.
 To dry lemongrass, separate the layers of the bottom-most part of a lemongrass and allow it to dry under the hot sun or in a dehydrator.
 Slice or cut it into smaller pieces if desired.
 Store in a dark place in an airtight container.

-Remove the bottom tip of the lemongrass stalk which may be browned or dry.
-Then, cut off 6-8 cm from the bottom as it is the softest part of the stalk.
+1. Remove the bottom tip of the lemongrass stalk which may be browned or dry.
+Then, cut 6-8 cm of the stalk from the bottom.

-Remove the outer leaf which is usually hard to expose the softer leaves.
-The knife should be able to pierce through the stem.
+2. Remove the outer leaf which is usually hard to expose the softer leaves.
+The knife should be able to cut through the stem easily.

-Depending on the recipe, blend, pound or slice lemongrass.
-If the intention is to just absorb the aroma of the lemongrass, lightly pound the tip of the lemongrass and add it into your dish or use it as to brush oil on food when grilling.
+3. Depending on the recipe, blend, pound or slice the lemongrass.
+If the intention is just to absorb its aroma, lightly pound the tip of the lemongrass and add it into your dish.
+It can also be used to brush oil onto food during grilling.